firefinancialservices/slate/source/index.md

 `txnId` | The id of this side of the transaction (each transaction has two sides - a to and a from).
 This is used to get the details of the transaction.
 `refId` | The id of the transaction.
 `ican` | identifier for the Fire account _(assigned by Fire)_ _This field is only used in the condensed version._
-`txnType` | The type of transaction. `txnType.type` is the code, `txnType.description` is an English version.
+`type` | The type of transaction.
 Use this to determine the "side" of the transaction - e.g. `INTERNAL_TRANSFER_FROM` would be a positive transaction from another account, `INTERNAL_TRANSFER_TO` is the negative side.
 `relatedParty` | `relatedParty.alias` is the name of the account on the other side of the transaction. _This field is only used in the condensed version._
 `currency` | a JSON entity with the currency code (`currency.code`) and English name (`currency.description`) of the currency for the account - either `EUR` or `GBP`.
-`amountBeforeFee` | Amount of the transaction before the fee was applied.
+`amountBeforeCharges` | Amount of the transaction before the fees and taxes were applied.
-`feeAmount` | The amount of the fee.
+`feeAmount` | The amount of the fee, if any.
+`taxAmount` | The amount of the tax, if any (e.g. Stamp duty for ATM transactions).
-`amountAfterFee` | Net amount lodged or taken from the account after fees applied.
+`amountAfterCharges` | Net amount lodged or taken from the account after fees and charges were applied.
 `balance` | the balance of the account (in minor currency units - pence, cent etc. `434050` == `4,340.50 GBP` for a GBP account).
 `myRef` | The comment/reference on the transaction `date` | Date of the transaction _(epoch date in full version, ISO date in condensed - will be fixed in a future release)_